vibhanshu-mishra/samsara-hos-audit/README.md

 A daily automated compliance audit script for Samsara ELD fleets.
 Built for internal use by trucking safety consultants and compliance teams.

-The script runs every morning, pulls the previous day's data from Samsara's API, filters out inactive drivers automatically, and produces a clean flagged/clean report — so you only spend time investigating real issues instead of manually clicking through every driver's log.
+The script can be run every morning to pull the previous day's data from Samsara's API, filter out inactive drivers automatically, and produce a clean flagged/clean report, so you only spend time investigating real issues instead of manually clicking through every driver's log.

 ---